Luis-Designs/foo/readme.md

-# Practise learn about how use git
+# Practice learn about how use git

 Here is a description about this file